<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Step 1: Fill out the FAFSA and write down all login information

-• Prior to filling out the FAFSA, take 30 minutes to watch Karen Cooper, Director of Financial Aid at Stanford University, work through the entire FAFSA on Khan Academy
+• Before filling out the FAFSA, take 30 minutes to watch Karen Cooper, Director of Financial Aid at Stanford University, work through the entire FAFSA on Khan Academy

 • Gather and organize the documents that you will need to make the process go smoothly